johnblommers/johannesrexx/Wordmark_Notes.md

 [Wordmark](https://wordmarkapp.com/) is in active development.
 A huge feature is single-pane live-preview editing much like Typora provides.
 It also looks really good and supports the Dark Mode theme.
 Plus it's cross-platform, as it's based on Electron.

+This note is here because Wordmark supports publishing to GitHub Pages, making it easy to quickly put up a revised document or a new one.

 ## Features

 - Themes